ppizarror/pygame-menu/docs/_source/advanced.rst

             # Draw the self._surface pygame object on the given surface
             surface.blit(self._surface, self._rect.topleft)

-        def _render(self):
+        def _render(self) -> Optional[bool]:
             """
-            Render the widget surface.
+            Render the Widget surface.

-            This method shall update the attribute ``_surface`` with a :py:class:`pygame.Surface` representing the outer borders of the widget.
+            This method shall update the attribute ``_surface`` with a :py:class:`pygame.Surface` object representing the outer borders of the widget.

             .. note::